How to stop your dog barking when you leave home

-How to stop your dog barking is one of the challenges many pet owners, and house sitters too, struggle to solve.
-You need to know why your dog barks when you leave home, and to do this you need to be able to see things from a dog’s perspective.
+Knowing how to stop your dog barking is one of the challenges many pet owners, and house and pet sitters, struggle to solve.
+You need to know why your dog barks when you leave home, and to do this you need to be able to see things from a dog's perspective.

-Here in Nicaragua we are looking after Tabby, a two year old female boxer dog.
-She is very well trained and very well behaved.
+At a house sit in Nicaragua we were pet sitting and looking after Tabby, a two year old female boxer dog.
+She is very well trained and extremely well behaved.
 Her owners have obviously spent plenty of time with her ensuring she knows how she is expected to behave.
 They have set rules and boundaries that Tabby understands.

 Our neighbours have dogs which bark constantly throughout the day, and often continue late into the evening.
 Tabby never responds, even when they all start howling.
 It is almost as if they are of no concern or interest to her at all.